kjd/idna/README.rst

 -----

-For typical usage, the ``encode`` and ``decode`` functions will take a domain name argument and perform a conversion to ASCII compatible encoding (known as A-labels), or to Unicode strings (known as U-labels) respectively.
+For typical usage, the ``encode`` and ``decode`` functions will take a domain name argument and perform a conversion to ASCII-compatible encoding (known as A-labels), or to Unicode strings (known as U-labels) respectively.